Najishanjum/AI-Powered-Email-Threat-Detector/README.md

 this cann easily restricton fo ur email
 Your email ur responsilbilit turn to our idea

-so just put you email and get the output fromm  this and u feel like satisfies
+so just put you email and get the output fromm  this and u feel like satisfies try ittt